-If you see set-up for a party happening at a problem location, please contact your Senior Lead Officer and your Neighborhood Prosecutor, letting them know that you expect a large party will be happening there.
-Email them even if it's not during normal business hours.
-This may or may not end up being effective but be sure to take this step.
+If you see set-up for a party happening at a problem location, please contact your Senior Lead Officer and your Neighborhood Prosecutor letting them know that you expect a large party will be happening there.

 Enlist neighbors' help.
 If only one person is calling about the problem, then the police can assume that only one person is bothered.
 Enlist neighbors to prepare to call and perhaps communicate with one another regularly to coordinate calls for enforcement.
-One neighbor should be designated the "lead neighbor" and should be responsible for maintenance of records and communication with public officials.